 Beginning with the City's adopted budget for Fiscal Year 2016, the City implemented a \$25 million property tax increase and a \$10 million parking tax increase to benefit the School District.
-The figures above for Fiscal Years 2016-2020 reflect such increases.
+The figures in Table 21 reflect such increases.